ymath-io/ymath.io/content/courses/math-programming/basic-functions/absolute-value/index.md

 We can start by computing $$x-y.$$

-However, if $y>x$, then this will produce a negative value
+However, if $y>x$, then this will produce a negative value.
+This is where an absolute value function comes in.
+If you have the basic calculator we mentioned earlier, you don't have a button for absolute value (yet).
+Let's make one!

+## Finding ma

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1Mzc1MzkwNyw2MTg4ODI0MzUsMTg4Nz
-A4ODY4M119
+eyJoaXN0b3J5IjpbOTk5NjI4Mzc3LC01NTM3NTM5MDcsNjE4OD
+gyNDM1LDE4ODcwODg2ODNdfQ==
 -->